Lee S. Ainslie, III

-Marcus Frampton, CFA, CAIA, FRM serves as the Chief Investment Officer of the Alaska Permanent Fund Corporation, where he manages a team of 25 investment professionals and is responsible for leading the firm’s investment activities.
-Mr. Frampton has been with APFC since 2012 and served as the Director of Investments, Real Assets & Absolute Return before his promotion to CIO in 2018.
+Marcus Frampton, CFA, CAIA, FRM is the Chief Investment Officer of the Alaska Permanent Fund Corporation.
+Mr. Frampton has been with APFC since 2012 and previously served as the Director of Investments, Real Assets & Absolute Return.

-Prior to joining APFC, Marcus held diverse roles ranging from investment banking with Lehman Brothers, private equity investing with PCG Capital Partners, and as an executive with LPL Financial, a private equity backed portfolio company.
+Prior to joining APFC, Marcus held diverse roles ranging from investment banking with Lehman Brothers, private equity investing with PCG Capital Partners, and was an executive with LPL Financial.

 Tony Gannon is Founder and Chief Investment Officer of Abbey Capital Limited.
 As CIO, Tony guides and drives investment research at Abbey Capital.
 Tony is a Director of Abbey Capital and also Chair of the Investment Committee.

 Tony founded Abbey Capital in 2000 with a vision to create an alternative investment business providing multi-manager funds specializing in the managed futures and foreign exchange sectors of the hedge fund industry.
 Over its twenty year history, Tony has overseen Abbey Capital’s growth from a start-up to a global company which is currently one of the largest independent allocators in the Commodity Trading Advisor (CTA) industry.